 Yes No

-If yes, please describe the channels used for that exchange of information.
+If yes, please describe the channels used for that exchange of information. [agreed]

 80. Does your country participate in any global, regional, subregional or bilateral frameworks geared towards promoting cooperation among judicial, law enforcement and financial regulatory authorities in order to combat money-laundering (art.
 7, para.
 4)?